krieselreihe/website/CONTRIBUTING.md

 yarn format:check
 ```

-This will list changes that would be made on commit (commit hook is installed with husky).
+This will list changes that would be made on the commit (commit hook is installed with husky).

 ### Commit changes